triradial/Freon4dsl/docs/CRC-Plan.md

 ### In-Progress
+- [ ] Move to separate CRC project.
 - [ ] Rebuild some or all of the studies to test behavior and useability including creating realistic examples of checklists.